Pfc. Field McLeod Reed Jr.

 Not too far from San Fernando, Jack was stabbed with a bayonet by a guard because the guard believed that he had not followed orders.
 The wound was meant to send a message and not kill him.
 Jack now had to continue the march bleeding.
 It was also at this time that two Americans broke from his POW column to get water from an artesian well.
 The Japanese buried the men alive.

 At San Fernando, Jack was reunited with Lt.
 William Gentry and Pvt.
-Lyle Harlow.
-Seeing them made him feel better.
-It was also at San Fernando that Jack was volunteered to return to Bataan to rebuild bridges and fill in craters from shells.
+Lyle Harlow and seeing them made him feel better.
+It was also at San Fernando that Jack volunteered to return to Bataan to clean up war materials, fill in craters from shells, and rebuild bridges.
 In Jack's opinion, he was treated very well on the detail and actually put on weight.

 On one occasion, Jack was the last man in line